c-bebop/testmanual/operation.rst

 -----------------------

-As stated before, the SSR is currently not able to dynamically replay audio files (refer to section [sec:asdf]).
+As stated before, the SSR is currently not able to dynamically replay audio files (refer to section :ref:'asdf<asdf>').
 If your audio scenes are complex, you might want to consider using the SSR together with a digital audio work station (DAW).
 To do so, you simply have to create as many sources in the SSR as you have audio tracks in your respective DAW